Living Wage Movement

 The living wage movement has been leading the way in restoring work-with-dignity.
 Grassroots campaigns have won living wage ordinances in more than 130 cities and have helped lead the discussion in winning recent city & state increases (voter initiatives) in minimum wage rates across the country, and supporting the Fight for $15 campaigns nationwide.

-While increases in the minimum wage are positive, we believe that the decades' old "poverty wage" rates used by the government to shape public policy are way too low and utterly outdated, and a "Living Wage" is the only true wage to lift families out of poverty.
+It has been nearly 10 years since the last federal minimum wage increase by Congress, and for an unfathomable 50 years, the value of the minimum wage has declined.
+Q: Has the amount of effort required for that work declined, at all?
+The decades' old "poverty wage" rates used by the government to shape public policy are deliberately kept way too low and utterly outdated, and a real-time local "Living Wage" is the only true wage to lift families out of poverty.
 The evidence is clear: workers earning even the proposed $10 wage rates often depend on public assistance to make ends meet, while their employers transparently cheat our country out of $ Billions in taxes (off shore loopholes) while earning record profits, often in the $ Billions for big box retailers.

-Big Box Corporations have "outsourced" real wages to the middle-class-- whether you are their customers, or not.
+Big Box Corporations have "outsourced" real wages to middle-class taxpayers -- whether you are their customers, or not.

 See University of California at Berkeley Labor Center's The High Public Cost of Low Wages: